Cartesian exponentiation and monadicity: Monadicity and comonadicity of cartesian fibrations

 For another cartesian fibration $q\colon \qF \tfib\qB$ with fibers $(\qF_b)_{b\in\ob\qB}$, we will define a natural equivalence of function complexes and so establish the claimed adjoint correspondence.

-To begin, the universal property of the product together with Definition \ref{defn:exponential} provides isomorphisms By Lemma \ref{lem:cartesian-functor-transpose}, these isomorphisms restrict to the full sub quasi-categories spanned by the cartesian functors.
+To begin, the universal properties of the product and exponential provide isomorphisms By Lemma \ref{lem:cartesian-functor-transpose}, these isomorphisms restrict to the full sub quasi-categories spanned by the cartesian functors.
 Hence, By the dual of the Yoneda lemma, proven as Theorem \refIV{thm:yoneda}, restriction along the element $1 \to b \comma \qB$ corresponding to the identity at $b \colon 1 \to \qB$ defines an equivalence The proof is finished by the isomorphisms

 \end{proof}

 The construction of the left adjoint to $\Cart(\qCat)_{/\qB} \longrightarrow \Cart(\qCat)_{/\ob\qB}$ will make use of the tensor of a cartesian fibration, namely $\qB\comma b \tfib \qB$, with a quasi-category, namely $\qE_b$, described in Observation \ref{obs:tensor-pullback} and Lemma \ref{lem:cart-functor-tensor}.